ti-uni-bielefeld/logisim-evolution-basys3/README.md

     $ git clone https://github.com/jonicho/logisim-evolution-basys3
     $ cd logisim-evolution-basys3
     ```
-2. Download the "Linux Self Extracting Web Installer" from https://www.xilinx.com/support/download.html (requires a free account)
+2. Download the "Linux Self Extracting Web Installer" from https://www.xilinx.com/support/download.html (requires an account)
-3. Install Vivado by running the install script and providing the path to the downloaded installer:
+3. Install Vivado by running the install script and providing the path to the downloaded installer (requires an account):
     ```bash
     $ ./install_vivado.sh <path to Vivado installer>
     ```